hintjens/zmq-rainbow/README.md

 The system consists of three components: the Producer, the Store, and the Subscriber.
 These are described below:

 ## Producer
-The Producer connects to the Store on port `30000`, produces messages, and sends them.
+The Producer connects to the Store on port `30000`, produces messages, and sends them to the aforemetnioned Store.

 ## Store
-The Store accepts incoming messages on port `30000` and publishes events on port `30001`.
+The Store accepts incoming messages on port `30000` and publishes messages on port `30001`.

 ## Subscriber